Bobby Liebling: Early days of Pentagram

 Though Pentagram struggled with lineup changes and financial issues, the band became a key influence in the development of doom metal, with Liebling's distinct vocals and songwriting playing a major role in their cult following.
-Their early recordings, particularly Pentagram (1985) and Day of Reckoning (1987), laid the groundwork for future doom metal acts.
+Their early recordings, particularly Relentless (1985) and Day of Reckoning (1987), laid the groundwork for future doom metal acts.

 Despite their potential, Liebling's struggles with substance abuse, internal conflicts, and frequent lineup changes prevented Pentagram from achieving stability and mainstream success.
 By the mid-1970s, the band had caught the attention of influential managers and producers.
 One such figure was Gordon Fletcher, a columnist for Rolling Stone and Creem, who connected them with Sandy Pearlman and Murray Krugman, producers and managers of Blue Öyster Cult.
 Pentagram had an opportunity to record a full album, but the deal collapsed when Liebling, dissatisfied with the production of one of his tracks, had a heated argument with Krugman.
 As a result, Krugman walked out, canceling their contract.

 Gene Simmons and Paul Stanley of Kiss were invited to a Pentagram rehearsal, with hopes of impressing them and securing their mentorship.
 However, guitarist Vince McAllister and bassist Greg Mayne, who at the time were janitors, arrived late, still in their dirty uniforms from work.
 The Kiss members mocked their appearance rather than taking the band seriously.
 Despite this, Paul Stanley offered to purchase some of their songs, but Liebling refused, wanting to keep control of his material.

 In 1975, Liebling was arrested for drug possession, compounding their struggles to secure a record deal.
 By 1977, the original lineup had disbanded, leaving Liebling as the sole remaining member.

 By the 1990s and early 2000s, Liebling had become increasingly reclusive, spending years isolated in his parents' basement while his physical and mental health deteriorated due to prolonged drug addiction.

 Despite his struggles, Pentagram continued to release albums and perform live with an ever-changing lineup.